Mukilavan/JavaScript/README.md

-# Linked List
+# Javascript
-This for linked list
+This for javascript